• About

 Mullen, Beatrice Margaret

-Beatrice Mullen was a Charter Member of Juneau Igloo Auxilary No. 6.
+Beatrice Mullen was a Charter Member of the Pioneers of Alaska, Juneau Women’s Auxiliary No. 6.

 Morton, Ione Elizabeth

-Ione Morton was a Charter Member of Juneau Igloo Auxilary No. 6.
+Ione Elizabeth McDonald Morton was a Charter Member of the Juneau Women's Igloo Auxiliary No. 6 of the Pioneers of Alaska.

-lone Elizabeth McDonald was born in November 4, 1895 in Washington to John F. and Elizabeth M. Hutchison - McDonald.
+She was born November 4, 1895 in Washington to John F. McDonald and Elizabeth M. Hutchison McDonald.

-She married Harold Frederick Morton on November 19, 1912 in Juneau.
-They had two children, son, John Frances. born in Washington 1914 and daughter Myrtle lone was born on December 15, 1914 in Douglas, Alaska.
+She married Harold Frederick Morton on November 19, 1912, in Juneau, Alaska.
+The couple had two children: John Francis Morton, born in Washington in 1914, and Myrtle Ione Morton, born December 15, 1914, in Douglas, Alaska.

-In 1920, she was living in Sitka where her husband was Superintendent for the Alaska Pioneers Home.
-The family had moved to Anchorage by 1930.
+In 1920, she was living in Sitka, where her husband served as Superintendent of the Alaska Pioneers Home.
+By 1930, the family had moved to Anchorage, Alaska.

 • ← Previous